obiwit/expROVer/README.md

 ### Installing
 To replicate the work on this repository, you need to follow the installation proccess.
+(You can find a more thorough description on our [user manual page](http://obiwit.com/expROVer/usermanual).)

 1. Make sure you have ROS installed, if not, click the following link: